-be the best global educational institution in Northeast Asia,
+South Korea's first regional hub for the best global education in Northeast Asia,

 IGC has benchmarked models of Singapore, Malaysia and China.
 This edition features its case in comparison with Malaysia with Twinning Degree Programmes, which allows students to study at universities in English-speaking nations at reasonable costs.

 What is Twinning Degree Programme?
 In the early 1980s, the Malay government started the Twinning Degree Programme in educational cooperation with universities of the Commonwealth.
 The programme allows students to enter a university in Malaysia and study there for a year or two years and then study a university in the U.K., Australia, and New Zealand for a year or two years to receive a degree from the university in the U.K., Australia, and New Zealand.
 The programme gradually grew in the number of partner schools to include universities in North America.
 It has recently introduced a system of allowing students to study in Malaysia for three years and receive a degree from a foreign school.
 In the system, students get admitted in a university in Malaysia and graduate from a foreign university.
 There are five degree combinations including 2+1, 1+2, 1+3, 3+1, and 3+0.
 Students can pay relatively lower tuitions.
 The programme share common features with IGC's program, which allows students to study on the home campus for a year and have diverse cultural experiences.

 In the Twinning Degree Programme, students receive a final degree from a foreign university, which means that they should meet the entrance requirements of universities in the Commonwealth.
 Students need to study at A-level or IB, which costs a lot and is demanding for students with deficient English skills.
 Students can apply for the programme only after completing the one-year foundation course at a Malay university.
 There are five nations supporting this system including Australia, Egypt, India, the U.K. and the U.S.A.